17shashank17/IR_PROJECT_DUPLICATE_QUESTION_PAIR_DETECTION_TEAM_8/README.md

 - QuoraDuplicationDetection.ipynb file contain code and result of BoW and TF-IDF model.
 - QuoraDuplicationUSE.ipynb file contain code and result of Universal Sentence Encoder with Keras model implementation

+For more details please read our attached report

 ## Team Members

 - Aditya Karia (171IT203)